 The Elegance of the Milonguero Style

-In contrast to some tango styles that remind me of a bustling casino, the milonguero style of tango reminds me of a Zen garden—an oasis of austerity, serenity, peace and natural beauty designed for quiet contemplation.
+In contrast to some tango styles that evoke a bustling casino, the milonguero style of tango reminds me the quiet harmony of a Zen garden—an oasis of austerity, serenity, peace and natural beauty designed for silent contemplation.
 This style prioritizes inner experiences, rendering outward appearances less important.
-It is danced using simple and natural steps, with minimal adornments to avoid unnecessary complication or distraction, allowing dancers to focus inwardly on feelings.
+It is danced with simple and natural steps, using minimal adornments to avoid unnecessary distraction, allowing the dancers to focus inwardly on feelings.

-This, however, does not diminish its aesthetic value.
-On the contrary, the style exudes a natural, simple and elegant beauty that is unparalleled.
+This, however, does not diminish its visual appeal.
+On the contrary, the style exudes a natural, understated, and elegant beauty that is second to none.
 The following is an example.

-In doing so she needs to swivel her hips so that her free leg may take advantage of the inertia to swing either in roughly the same direction, or reversely in the opposite direction.
-Since her torso is attached to his torso, she needs to swivel her hips to dance around him.
-She needs to swivel her hips when she does movements that involve turning, such as front ocho, back ocho, molinete, etc. In short, hip rotation is used all the time in her dance, highlighting the flexibility and beauty of her feminine body.
-The milonguero style does not emphasize footwork, so she can focus on presenting the beauty of her body, making the rotation of her hips graceful, refined and noticeable, adding elegance to her dance (see Dancing with Hips).
+In doing so she needs to swivel her hips so that her free leg may take advantage of the inertia to swing either in roughly the same direction, or reversely in the opposite.
+Since their torsos are attached, she needs to swivel her hips to dance around him.
+She needs to swivel her hips when she does movements that involve changing of direction, such as front ocho, back ocho, molinete, and so on.
+In short, hip rotation is used all the time in her dance, highlighting the flexibility and beauty of her feminine body.
+The milonguero style does not emphasize footwork, so she can focus on presenting the beauty of her body, making the movement graceful, refined, and noticeable, adding elegance to her dance (see Dancing with Hips).

 To infuse elegance into the dance, it is essential to moderate the tempo.
-Racing to keep up with the beat often leads to a loss of grace, a common issue in tango.
-Instead of chasing the rhythm, the man should provide the woman with ample time to execute each step, while the woman should focus on crafting her movement with poise and sophistication to heighten its elegance, as demonstrated by the couple above.
-The following is another example.
+Racing to keep up with the beat often compromises grace—a common issue in tango.
+Instead of chasing the rhythm, the man should provide the woman with ample time to execute each step, while the woman should focus on crafting her movement with poise and sophistication to heighten its elegance, as seen in the example above.
+Here's another demonstration.

-Another element pertinent to the elegance of the style is using simple and natural steps.
-Some tango styles are known for their intricate footwork and showy figures, which, although may be beautiful in some way, lack naturalness and elegance.
+Another element crucial to the elegance of the style is using simple and natural steps.
+Some tango styles are known for their intricate footwork and showy choreography, which, although may be beautiful in some way, lack naturalness and elegance.
 The following is an example.

-As you can see, while impressive by some standards, a display like this relies on complex figures, exaggerated movements, excessive embellishments, and elaborate choreography.
+While impressive by some standards, a display like this relies on complex steps, exaggerated movements, and excessive embellishments.
 It looks busy, garish, far-fetched, and beat-chasing, but lacks the confidence, serenity, ease, simplicity, naturalness, and elegance of the milonguero style.
 Moreover, it does not align with the melancholy mood of the music (see Dancing to Melody - Poema).

-In contrast, the previous couples employ austere steps, allowing them to focus inwardly on quiet contemplation.
+In contrast, the previous couples employ austere steps, focusing inwardly on quiet contemplation.
 The man leads by gently swinging the woman's body.
 The woman maintains a tall and straight posture while swinging gracefully, letting her intrinsic, natural beauty manifest itself.

 Audrey Hepburn Said, "Elegance is the only beauty that never fades."
 I am convinced of that (see Embracing Elegance).